Blockchain in Telecom: Which companies are leading the research?

 - How is the SWOT on startups/companies of interest?

 - Which companies to watch out that are having competing products or technologies?

 - What other players are focusing on R&D?

 - In which countries research activity has increased drastically and which players to watch out in those areas?

 - Are there any signs of disruptors and what are they researching?

-- What issues/feature improvements are focused by prominent industry players?
+- What issues/feature improvements are focused on prominent industry players?

-- Which other industries are intersecting on my domain and are there some solutions that can be adopted?
+- Which other industries are intersecting in my domain and are there some solutions that can be adopted?

 Authored by: Vipin Singh (Research Analyst, Market Research), Sushant Kumar (Team Lead, Patent Analytics), and Nilesh Singh (Sr. Research Analyst, Search Team).